ToolJet/ToolJet/docs/versioned_docs/version-2.14.0/workflows/overview.md

     <img style={{padding: '10px'}} className="screenshot-full" src="/img/workflows/overview/new-js-node.gif" alt="Create New JavaScript Node" />
 </div>

 The **JavaScript** node lets you run JavaScript code to transform data and perform other tasks.
+The JavaScript code executes on the server side to protect sensitive logic and data from exposure to the client.
 In our example, we are using it to convert the result from the previous node into a string.

 <div style={{display: 'flex', justifyContent: 'space-between', flexDirection: window.innerWidth <= 768 ? 'column' : 'row', alignItems:'center'}}>
   <div style={{flex: 1, padding: '0', alignment:'center'}}>